 Trigger warning: This article discusses domestic violence.
-If you need someone to talk to about domestic violence, call 1800RESPECT or visit White Ribbon Australia's website for more information.
+If you need someone to talk to about domestic violence, call 1800RESPECT or visit their website for more information.

 Intimidating behaviour is uncool.

 Whether it's hitting, grabbing, pushing, throwing stuff, slamming things or even flipping your lid in an uncontrolled manner, if it's scary in the slightest it is intimidating behaviour.